 In omphalocele, the herniated viscera are covered by a thin membrane and may be small (only a few loops of intestine) or may contain most of the abdominal viscera (intestine, stomach, liver).
 Immediate dangers are drying of the viscera, hypothermia and dehydration due to evaporation of water from the exposed viscera, and infection of the peritoneal surfaces.
-The estimated incidence is 1 in 3000 to 5000 live births.
+The estimated incidence is 2 to 3 in 10,000 live births (1 References An omphalocele is a protrusion of abdominal viscera from a midline defect at the base of the umbilicus.
+(See also Overview of Congenital Gastrointestinal Anomalies.)
+In omphalocele, the herniated... read more ).
 Infants with omphalocele have a very high incidence of other congenital anomalies (up to 70%), including

-Omphalocele can be detected by routine prenatal ultrasonography; if the disorder is present, delivery should be at a tertiary care center with personnel experienced in dealing with this disorder and the other associated congenital anomalies.
+Omphalocele can be detected by routine prenatal ultrasonography (2 References An omphalocele is a protrusion of abdominal viscera from a midline defect at the base of the umbilicus.
+(See also Overview of Congenital Gastrointestinal Anomalies.)
+In omphalocele, the herniated... read more ); if the disorder is present, delivery should be at a tertiary care center with personnel experienced in dealing with this disorder and the other associated congenital anomalies.

 At delivery, the exposed viscera should be immediately covered with a sterile, moist, nonadherent dressing (eg, medicated petrolatum gauze that can then be covered with plastic wrap) to maintain sterility and prevent evaporation.
 The infant should then be given IV fluids and broad-spectrum antibiotics (eg, ampicillin, gentamicin), and a nasogastric tube should be placed.
 The amount of fluids needed is typically significantly higher than that needed for a normal healthy neonate (1.5 to 2 times) because of excessive fluid loss from the exposed gut.